 - Navigate to the Devices tab on the menu.

-Step 4: Test Your Camera
+Step 3: Test Your Camera

-Here’s how to test camera in teams:
+Here’s how to test camera on Teams:

 - Scroll down to the Camera section